fraigo/git_tutorial/content/git-projects.md

 git commit -m "Adding new site images"

 # same action with only one command
-git commit -A -m "Adding new site images"
+git commit -a -m "Adding new site images"
 ```

 The output of the commit will give you some statistics about the commit: